bbc/psammead/packages/components/psammead-navigation/README.md

 We have also added a visually hidden text to let the user know which item in the Navigation is the current page.
 Note use of `role="text"` to stop splitting in VoiceOver.

-The `NavigationUl` has a transparent border above 600px to ensure that when in Hight Contrast Mode on PC and when the user changes colour preferences in Firefox, there is a separation between the Navigation and the content.
+The `NavigationUl` has a transparent border above 600px to ensure that when in High Contrast Mode on PC and when the user changes colour preferences in Firefox, there is a separation between the Navigation and the content.

 ## Contributing